Programie/KeyboardMapper/README.md

 ### Application theme is different from other applications

-When installing PySide2 using pip, it's possible that the application does not use the native desktop theme.
-In that case, simply install PySide2 using your package manager.
+When installing PyQt5 using pip, it's possible that the application does not use the native desktop theme.
+In that case, simply install PyQt5 using your package manager.

-In case of Debian based Linux distributions (e.g. Ubuntu, Mint, etc.) install PySide2 using the following command:
+In case of Debian based Linux distributions (e.g. Ubuntu, Mint, etc.) install PyQt5 using the following command:

 ```
-sudo apt-get install python3-pyside2.qtcore python3-pyside2.qtgui python3-pyside2.qtwidgets
+sudo apt-get install python3-pyqt5
 ```

-After that you should remove PySide2 which has been installed by pip using `pip3 uninstall PySide2`.
-Otherwise the application continues to use PySide installed with pip.
+After that you should remove PyQt5 which has been installed by pip using `pip3 uninstall PyQt5`.
+Otherwise, the application continues to use PyQt5 installed with pip.